Scientific Name

 Description

-Orostachys spinosa is a small, slow-growing succulent that forms rosettes of thick fleshy grey-green leaves with soft white spiny tips.
-The rosettes grow up to 2.4 inches (6 cm) in diameter.
-Leaves are arranged in a crowded symmetrical pattern.
-They usually curve inwards, but the longer outer leaves sometimes open, giving a sunflower-like effect.
-The cauline leaves and bracts are narrowly oblong to linear or linear-lanceolate, up to 0.6 inches (1.5 cm) long and up to 0.2 inches (0.5 cm) wide.
-The flowering stem is up to 12 inches (30 cm) tall and is produced from the center of the rosettes.
-The tiny flowers are greenish-yellow and appear in dense cylindrical, up to 8 inches (20 cm) long racemes.
-This succulent is monocarpic, and the rosette dies once it flowers, but new offsets are usually developed first.
+Orostachys spinosa is a small, slow-growing succulent that forms rosettes of thick, fleshy, grey-green leaves with soft, white, spiny tips.
+The rosettes can reach a diameter of 2.4 inches (6 cm).
+The leaves are arranged in a crowded symmetrical pattern, usually curve inwards, but the longer outer leaves sometimes open, giving the rosette a sunflower-like effect.
+The cauline leaves and bracts are narrowly oblong to linear or linear-lanceolate, measuring up to 0.6 inches (1.5 cm) long and 0.2 inches (0.5 cm) wide.

 Hardiness

-USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).
+USDA hardiness zones 4a to 8b: from -30°F (-34.4°C) to 20°F (-6.7°C).

 How to Grow and Care

-Orostachys self-propagates through offshoots and at a given time.
+Orostachys self-propagates through offshoots at a given time.
 Thus, one plant will form a dense mat of many.
 Propagation is primarily through offset separation.

 Learn more at How to Grow and Care for Orostachys.